gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 === "1.0.8.0"
 	The archive is updated as frequently as mods are, below is the list of changes:

+	* 12.12.2023 - *Actually* fix it this time.
+Not a hotfix because I apparently was missing Characters Fixes files.
 	* 10.12.2023 - Fixed the missing NPC in Three Leaf Clover mission.
 Updated FusionFix.
 	* 27.11.2023 - Updated FusionFix, Various Fixes and Console Visuals.
 	* 03.11.2023 (hotfix) - Fixed an issue with downgrading, fixed incorrect folder name (remove the :material-folder:==xlive== folder), disabled the incompatible and redundant options from :material-file-cog:`ZolikaPatch.ini`.